 www.pillsburyhouseandtheatre.org

-The Schubert Club invites the world’s finest recital soloists and ensembles to Minnesota and promotes the finest musical talents of Minnesota through performances, education, and museum programs.
-For 2022-2023, the Foundation is continuing its funding of Schubert Club Mix, a unique series that takes the formality out of classical music and aims to engage new, diverse audiences with innovative programming, collaborations, and partnerships presented at unique venues.
+The Schubert Club works to cultivate a passion for music through concerts, music education, museum exhibits and student scholarships.
+The Foundation is a longtime supporter of Schubert Club Mix, a unique series that takes the formality out of classical music and aims to engage new, diverse audiences with innovative programming presented at unique venues.

 Springboard for the Arts is an economic and community development organization that works to cultivate vibrant communities by connecting artists with the skills, information, and services they need to make a living and a life.
 The Foundation supports Springboard’s general operations throughout Minnesota.